kosarekn/HDS-Foundations_of_Data_Science/Week_4/Lecture_Notes/Lecture_4_Introduction_2_Bash_Scripting.md

 * Writing and Running a Bash Script

-In a video associated with this class, we learned how to submit a job on the HPC system using a bash slurm submission script.
-The script we had this job run was an R script.
-We can also create files to run bash scripts themselves.
+In a video associated with this class, we will learn how to submit a job on the HPC system using a bash slurm submission script.
+Today, we will learn how to execute bash scripts on our local machine.

 Let's create a bash script that makes a directory for an imaginary project.
 Within that directory, we will create a subdirectory called "data".
 We will also create a new file that contains our project notes.
 We will then copy the data.csv file we were previously working with into our newly created "data" subdirectory and then rename that file.